ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 This policy is automatically attached to all tokens.
 The `default` policy attached to a token allows the following:

-- `default` policy cannot be deleted or modified
+- `default` policy cannot be deleted

 - Look up their own properties
   - ```hcl